Earth Gravitational Model

 The Earth Gravitational Models (EGM) are a series of geopotential models of the Earth published by the National Geospatial-Intelligence Agency (NGA).
 They are used as the geoid reference in the World Geodetic System.

 The NGA provides the models in two formats: as the series of numerical coefficients to the spherical harmonics which define the model, or a dataset giving the geoid height at each coordinate at a given resolution.

 Three model versions have been published: EGM84 with n=m=180, EGM96 with n=m=360, and EGM2008 with n=m=2160. n and m are the degree and orders of harmonic coefficients; the higher they are, the more parameters the models have, and the more precise they are.
 EGM2008 also contains expansions to n=2190.
 Developmental versions of the EGM are referred to as Preliminary Gravitational Models (PGMs).

-Each version of EGM has its own EPSG code as a vertical datum.
+Each version of EGM has its own EPSG Geodetic Parameter Dataset code as a vertical datum.

 History

 EGM84

-The first EGM, EGM84, was defined as a part of WGS84.
-WGS84 combines the old GRS 80 with the then-latest data, namely available Doppler, satellite laser ranging and Very Long Baseline Interferometry (VLBI) observations, and a new least squares method called collocation.
+The first EGM, EGM84, was defined as a part of WGS84 along with its reference ellipsoid.
+WGS84 combines the old GRS 80 with the then-latest data, namely available Doppler, satellite laser ranging, and very-long-baseline interferometry (VLBI) observations, and a new least squares method called collocation.
 It allowed for a model with n=m=180 to be defined, providing a raster for every half degree (30', 30 minute) of latitude and longitude of the world.
 NIMA also computed and made available 30′×30′ mean altimeter derived gravity anomalies from the GEOSAT Geodetic Mission.
 15′×15′ is also available.

 EGM96

 EGM96 from 1996 is the result of a collaboration between the National Imagery and Mapping Agency (NIMA), the NASA Goddard Space Flight Center (GSFC), and the Ohio State University.
-It took advantage of new surface gravity data from many different regions of the globe, including data newly released from the NIMA archives.
-Major terrestrial gravity acquisitions by NIMA since 1990 include airborne gravity surveys over Greenland and parts of the Arctic and the Antarctic, surveyed by the Naval Research Lab (NRL) and cooperative gravity collection projects, several of which were undertaken with the University of Leeds.
+It exploited new surface gravity data from many different regions of the globe, including data newly released from the NIMA archives.
+Major terrestrial gravity acquisitions by NIMA since 1990 include airborne gravity surveys over Greenland and parts of the Arctic and the Antarctic, surveyed by the United States Naval Research Laboratory (NRL) and cooperative gravity collection projects, several of which were undertaken with the University of Leeds.
 These collection efforts have improved the data holdings over many of the world's land areas, including Africa, Canada, parts of South America and Africa, Southeast Asia, Eastern Europe, and the former Soviet Union.
-In addition, there have been major efforts to improve NIMA's existing 30' mean anomaly database through contributions over various countries in Asia.
-EGM96 also included altimeter derived anomalies derived from ERS-1 by Kort & Matrikelstyrelsen (KMS), (National Survey and Cadastre, Denmark) over portions of the Arctic, and the Antarctic, as well as the altimeter derived anomalies of Schoene [1996] over the Weddell Sea.
+Further, there have been major efforts to improve NIMA's existing 30' mean anomaly database through contributions over various countries in Asia.
+EGM96 also included altimeter derived anomalies derived from European Remote-Sensing Satellite (ERS-1) by Kort & Matrikelstyrelsen (KMS), (National Survey and Cadastre, Denmark) over portions of the Arctic, and the Antarctic, as well as the altimeter derived anomalies of Schoene [1996] over the Weddell Sea.
 The raster from EGM96 is provided at 15'x15' resolution.

 EGM96 is a composite solution, consisting of: